Investments for the Future

 Digital, Hardware, and Modeling Solutions for the Environment and Living Systems (NuMEV)

-Objective: to create synergy between the hard sciences and the life/environmental sciences: emergence of an interdisciplinary center with international visibility, amplifying the research-training-transfer dynamic.
+Objective: To foster synergy between the hard sciences and the life and environmental sciences; to establish an interdisciplinary hub with international visibility; and to strengthen the research-education-transfer dynamic.

 Host institution: University of Montpellier